shazChaudhry/docker-filebeat/README.md

   container<br>

 **Test**
-- _Testing of this user story was done on Ubuntu 16.04_
 - Create and run a job in jenkins
 - Create an index called `filebeat-*` in Kibana and check the logs in discovery tab